robertwenner/comics/doc/outputs.md

   The key in `tags_page` is the tag (e.g., "beer") and the value is the comic's url relative to the server root, e.g., "/comics/beer.html".

-* `tag_count`: An object of language to tag to tag count, e.g., in English, tag "beer" was seen 10 times.
+* `tag_count`: An object of language to tag and then to tag count, e.g., in English, tag "beer" was seen 10 times.
 This can be used to show only the top x tags, or to use different font sizes based on tag frequency.

 * `tag_min` and `tag_max` (per language), how often the least often and how often the most often tag were used, as an object with the language as the